Bit Digital Inc. (BTBT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Bit Digital Inc. (BTBT) is $2.50, which is $1.17 above the current market price.
-The public float for BTBT is 75.50M, and currently, short sellers hold a 11.69% ratio of that floaft.
-The average trading volume of BTBT on March 28, 2023 was 2.30M shares.
+The average price point forecasted by analysts for Bit Digital Inc. (BTBT) is $2.50, which is $1.07 above the current market price.
+The public float for BTBT is 75.50M, and currently, short sellers hold a 11.69% ratio of that float.
+The average trading volume of BTBT on March 31, 2023 was 2.35M shares.

 BTBT’s Market Performance